 - English: un-happy, re-write, pre-war, dis-agree, anti-social

 Attaches after the root.
-The most common affix type in English and Japanese.
+The most common affix type in most languages.

 - English: happi-ness, talk-ed, teach-er, beauti-ful, real-ly